baobuiquang/baobuiquang.github.io/_posts/2021-03-25-publish-your-package.md

 ---
 layout: post
-title: "Publish your package to npm"
+title: "How to publish your package to npm"
 date: 2021-03-25 20:00:00 +0700
 author: "Bui Quang Bao"
 tags: technology web npm
 series:
-preview: "npm is a package manager for the JavaScript programming language. npm is the command line client that allows developers to install and publish packages - packaged modules of code. npm is an open source project and free to use."
+preview: "npm is a package manager for the JavaScript programming language. npm is the command line client that allows developers to install and publish packages - packaged modules of code. npm is an open source project and free to use.
+In this post, I will show you how to publish a package to the most popular package manager - npm."
 ---

+In this post, I will show you how to publish a package to the most popular package manager - npm.

-## 1. What is [npm](https://www.npmjs.com/)?
+## 1. What is npm?
 Create an npm account.

 `npm` is a package manager for the JavaScript programming language.